potatoshines/Typing-Tutor-Assembly-Project/README.md

 - **Irvine32 Library**: Provides essential functions for input/output operations and system interactions
 - **MASM (Microsoft Macro Assembler)**: Used for assembling and linking the program, leveraging its robust support for x86 architecture.
 - **x86 Interrupts**: Directly manages console manipulation, timing, and input/output operations for smooth performance.
+- **Visual Studio 2022**: The primary Integrated Development Environment (IDE) used for coding, debugging, and compiling the assembly language code.

 ## How It Works
 1. **Falling Words**: Words appear at random positions and move down the screen.